sahiga/developer.box.com/guides/embed/ui-elements/picker.md

 ## Scopes

 If your application requires the end user to only be able to access a subset of the Content Picker functionality, you can use [Downscoping][downscope] to appropriately downscope the Access Token to a resulting token that has the desired set of permissions, and can thus, be securely passed to the end user client initializing the Content Picker.

 Below are a set of UI Element-specific scopes to go alongside Downscoping.
 These allow developers to enable/disable UI controls on the Content Picker by configuring the appropriate scopes on the downscoped token.
-To learn more, see [Special Scopes for Box UI Elements][scopes].
+To learn more, see [Dedicated Scopes for Box UI Elements][scopes].

 <!-- markdownlint-disable line-length -->